InfiniTimeOrg/InfiniTime/doc/buildWithDocker.md

 ## Build the image yourself
 Building the docker images yourself is quite easy.
 The following commands must be run from the root of the project.

-The `PUID` and `PGID` build arguments are used to set the user id and group id for use in the container, meaning you will not need to specify it later unless on a multi-user system, or they change for some reason.
-Specifying them is not mandatory, as this can be over-ridden at build time via the `--user` flag, but doing so will make it so the command you need to run later is just a bit shorter.
-In the below examples, they are being set to your current user id and group id automatically, but you can also specify them manually, but they must be specified by number, not by name.
+The `PUID` and `PGID` build arguments are used to set the user and group ids used in the container, meaning you will not need to specify it later unless they change for some reason.
+Specifying them is not mandatory, as this can be over-ridden at build time via the `--user` flag, but doing so will make the command you need to run later a bit shorter.
+In the below examples, they are set to your current user id and group id automatically.
+You can specify them manually, but they must be specified by number, not by name.

 If you are running on a AMD64 (x86_64) computer:
 ```